 New first-year students

-High school seniors applying to the Columbus campus must submit their complete admission application by November 1 to be considered for this major.
+High school seniors applying to the Columbus campus are encouraged to submit their complete admission application by November 1st.
+Capacity within Engineering fills quickly.

 Admitted students enroll as pre-majors and apply to enter the major when prerequisite coursework has been completed.

 Students interested in pursuing engineering at Ohio State indicate their pre-major of interest on their admissions application.
 Applicants are reviewed holistically by Ohio State Undergraduate Admissions.
 The College of Engineering does not review nor have access to applications for incoming freshmen.
 Learn more about the admissions process: undergrad.osu.edu/apply/freshmen-columbus/who-gets-in.

 All students entering Ohio State in the College of Engineering enroll in the Pre-Major Program, enabling students to explore our 14 majors through both their coursework and information sessions.
 As pre-majors, students will:

 - complete foundational coursework that includes the Fundamental of Engineering course sequence, calculus and, for most majors, physics and/or chemistry.